UniMath/agda-unimath/src/category-theory/dependent-composition-operations-over-precategories.lagda.md

     is-prop-is-associative-dependent-composition-operation-Precategory
 ```

-### The predicate of being unital on dependent binary composition structures over a precategory
+### The predicate of being unital on dependent composition operations over a precategory

 ```agda
 module _